Visualization Charts¶

 Drill Down Analysis¶

-Drill-down analysis breaks down aggregated data layer by layer into finer granularity to pinpoint the exact location where the issue occurs.
+Drill down analysis breaks down summarized data into finer granularity levels, pinpointing the exact location where the problem occurs.

-- Click start search, and you can view the drill-down labels and corresponding time series chart results within that range.
+- Click start search, and you can view the drill down labels and corresponding time series chart results for that region.

 Note